seankim248/typical-typer/README.md

 A web application for typists who want to practice their typing skills and compete against other users.

 The minimalist aesthetic was inspired by monkeytype.com but I realized they didn't have a multiplayer feature.
-So I combined the aesthetics of monkeytype and functionality of typeracer.
+So I combined the aesthetics of monkeytype and functionality of type racing with other users.

 ## Live Demo